project-ryoma/ryoma/docs/reference/agent/README.md

-# Aita agent
+# Ryoma agent

-Aita agent is an AI agent that runs on LLM (Large Language Model), and can be used to ask questions in natural language.
+Ryoma agent is an AI agent that runs on LLM (Large Language Model), and can be used to ask questions in natural language.
-Aita agent can also use tools (refer to [Aita tool](tools.md)) to let agent to run on various data APIs such as Pandas, Pyarrow, Spark, Pytorch etc.
+Ryoma agent can also use tools (refer to [Ryoma tool](tools.md)) to let agent to run on various data APIs such as Pandas, Pyarrow, Spark, Pytorch etc.

 ## Models
-Aita model providers are inspired by [jupyter-ai-magic](https://jupyter-ai.readthedocs.io/en/latest/users/index.html#model-providers), and currently supported models are:
+Ryoma model providers are inspired by [jupyter-ai-magic](https://jupyter-ai.readthedocs.io/en/latest/users/index.html#model-providers), and currently supported models are:

 | Provider            | Provider ID          | Environment variable(s)    | Python package(s)               |